Patron Ticket Info

 Payment Detail Window

-The patron payments window displays a list of payments that the patron has made for each order.
+The patron payments window displays a list of payments the patron has made.
 The list of payments is organized by order number, payment date, employee who processed the payment, the source of the payment, the method and amount of the payment, and the deposit number.
 There is also a column that tells the user if a receipt has been printed or not.

 1. Find Patron 33, Darcey Albeck